lackhand/princess/typography.md

   <summary>Unnecessarily detailed or technical content (click the affordance!)</summary>

 The technology I'm using has trouble with markdown inside details; this _should_ work, but mightn't.
-(update: indeed it does not).

-{%- comment -%}
-There's a version with capture groups & explicitly markdownifying it that works but is awful.
-{%- endcomment -%}

 | A table heading | A second table heading |
 |---|---|